Hakorr/Userscripts/Discord.com/StatusAnimator/README.md

 7. Tap the extension you just installed, go to its settings.
 8. Add the Animator script manually by copy pasting, or go visit its [GreasyFork](https://greasyfork.org/en/scripts/427960-discord-status-animator-manual-edit-non-ui) while still using Firefox Nightly.
 9. Use your Discord on your browser and see if it works.

-*You could also try to use the script with [Tampermonkey's Android application](https://play.google.com/store/apps/details?id=net.biniok.tampermonkey).*

 ---
 </details>